 The effects of discounts

 Although a popular sales tactic, using discounts will generally have a negative effect on your XaaS company.
 Here are a few ways how:

 One of the main negatives of offering discounts is that it decreases the value of the brand and product or service overall.
 Not only does your customer view your product as lower quality, but it also trains them to only buy when there is a discount.
 This can quickly lead to a downward spiral where discounts lead to more discounts, further decreasing the brand value.

 A lower brand value attracts price-sensitive buyers.
 These types of buyers are harder to upsell to, and also won’t be so happy when a discount is removed and they are forced to pay full price.
 Price-sensitive buyers are also less likely to become long-term customers.

 Lower quality customers

-As a SaaS company, you want to be focusing on retention rather than acquisition -- that’s how you recoup your costs and make a profit.
+As a XaaS company, you want to be focusing on retention rather than acquisition — that’s how you recoup your costs and make a profit.

-But price sensitive buyers coming through discounts are low quality customers, and these are particularly bad for SaaS companies.
+But price-sensitive buyers coming through discounts are low-quality customers, and these are particularly bad for XaaS companies.
 Why?
 Because it increases churn.
-High churn rates means you actually end up losing money on each customer.
+High churn rates mean you actually end up losing money on each customer.

-In fact, according to data, SaaS discounting lowers LTV by a staggering 30%.
+In fact, according to data, XaaS discounting lowers LTV by a staggering 30%.

-This can mess up a SaaS company’s growth strategy since it’s hard to predict churn rate when it fluctuates so much.
+This can mess up a XaaS company’s growth strategy since it’s hard to predict churn rate when it fluctuates so much.